 Children at Yerbury have access to wide range of sporting activities both during and after school.
 We work hard to ensure that children are as active as possible.

-We ask that children bring a P.E. kit to change into.
-This should include: trainers and comfortable clothing for outdoor games and t-shirt, vest, loose fitting jogging bottoms, shorts, leggings etc. for P.E and Dance.
+We ask that children, on the day when they are timetabled to have their PE lessons, come to school in clothing that is suitable for physical exercise.
+This should include: trainers and comfortable clothing for outdoor games such as t-shirt, loose fitting jogging bottoms, shorts, leggings etc.

 Children in Years 3 are required to bring a swimming cap to all swimming lessons.
 Boys should wear trunks but not ‘board shorts’.
 Girls are asked to wear one-piece swimming costumes.
 Children are allowed to wear goggles with parental permission.
 Please fill in the appropriate form in the school office.